rudxde/lerna-dockerize/README.md

 COPY ./lerna.json ./
 ```

-In the end an Dockerstage will be created based on the last Base Dockerfile stage contains ever package
+In the end a Dockerstage will be created based on the last Base Dockerfile stage contains ever package

 ### Custom package Dockerfile